SteveBenz/ProgressiveColonizationSystem/README.md

 # Basic Progression - the execution of a mission to Duna
    #  Life support dialog works nicely in the editors - can estimate usage and ag production
    #  Tweak the mass and density of Fertilizer & Supplies
-   #  Agroponic and Ag modules consume some electricity
+   #  (complete)Agroponic and Ag modules consume some electricity
 # Release prep
    #  Integrate with Toolbar
    #  Integrate with ModuleManager